 This article is NOT sponsored by the Health Promotion Board.
 Don’t anyhow say me.
 I’m just very committed to getting freebies from the government.

-Tell me all about the National Steps Challenge!
+Tell me all about National Steps Challenge Season 6!

-They’ve been doing so with the Health Promotion Board’s National Steps Challenge, one of the easiest and fastest ways to earn government-sponsored freebies.
+In case you’ve been living under a rock this whole time, the Health Promotion Board’s National Steps Challenge is one of the easiest and fastest ways to earn government-sponsored freebies.

 - Download the HPB Healthy 365 app